SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions-part-2.md

 In this chapter we will review three additional problems that belong to the category "**For Champions**", i.e. they are more complex than the rest of the problems in this book.

-## More Complex Problems on the Studied Material
+## More Complex Problems on The Studied Material

 Before we move on to particular tasks, we must clarify that these can be solved more easily with **additional knowledge in programming with JavaScript** \(functions, arrays, collections, recursion, etc.\), but each solution that will be provided now only uses the material covered in this book.
 The goal is to learn how to construct **more complex algorithms** based on your knowledge collected up to the present moment.